Structure and Focus of the Technical Guidance

 8.2 Dependency Principles

-- Explicit prerequisites: Only list circulars that are genuinely required
+| Explicit prerequisites | Only list circulars that are genuinely required. |

-- Minimal dependencies: Avoid unnecessary prerequisites that create barriers
+| Minimal dependencies | Avoid unnecessary prerequisites that create barriers. |

-- Bidirectional tracking: When adding a prerequisite, update the
+| Bidirectional tracking | When adding a prerequisite, update the enables field of the prerequisite circular. |

 8.3 Dependency Graph